sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 ##### Fixing authentication issues

-If you run into authentication issues, **create a user and promote it site admin**:
+If you run into authentication issues, **create a user and promote it to site admin**:

 ```
 sg db reset-pg --db=all && sg db add-user --username 'test' --password 'supersecurepassword'